A common framework

-Identifies what energy is fueling the farm and how non organic materials are managed.
+Identifies what energy is fuelling the farm and how non organic materials are managed.

 Energy sources and usage:

 Indicates the amount of direct and indirect consumption of energy, its quality and efficient use.
 Also captures the value of food produce (Mj) for human consumption as a ratio of total production.